 Can I have Pea Protein on a Paleo Diet?

-Legumes (like peas, lentils, chickpeas, and mung beans) are typically avoided on a Paleo-style diet because they contain various anti-nutrients such as phytic acid that can inhibit the absorption of minerals, and trypsin inhibitors and other compounds that can impair protein digestion.
+Legumes (like peas, lentils, chickpeas, and mung beans) are typically avoided on a paleo-style diet because they contain various anti-nutrients, such as phytic acid, that can inhibit the absorption of minerals, along with trypsin inhibitors and other compounds that can impair protein digestion.
 Overall though, these aren’t actually an issue for most people.
-Not to mention that phytic acid and many of the other anti-nutrients are also reduced markedly during most types of food preparation, including cooking, soaking and sprouting.
+Not to mention that phytic acid and many of the other anti-nutrients are also reduced markedly during most types of food preparation, including cooking, soaking, and sprouting.
 Nowadays, high-quality pea protein isolates are processed using a low-heat, enzymatic isolation process (which is functionally very similar to fermenting or sprouting) and this effectively removes almost all the phytate, lectins, saponins, and trypsin inhibitors.
-As you can see in the table below pea protein isolate contains practically no anti-nutrients.
+As you can see in the table below, pea protein isolate contains practically no anti-nutrients.

-So, despite it being derived from a legume, pea protein isolate has become a favorite of many in the Paleo community, especially many CrossFit athletes who were early adopters of Clean Lean Protein because it provides a convenient, extremely high-protein, and very low-carb protein option that is also free from other common allergens like gluten, dairy proteins, and soy.
+So, despite it being derived from a legume, pea protein isolate has become a favorite of many in the paleo community, especially many CrossFit athletes who were early adopters of Clean Lean Protein because it provides a convenient, high-protein and low-carb option that is also free from other common allergens like gluten, dairy proteins, and soy.